 Fogo is NL’s largest island, it is about 25 km (16 miles) long and 14 km (9 miles) wide.
 A rugged, sub-arctic land that is home to 2,400 residents.

-Not only did they reject government resettlement of the 1950s-1970s, but they survived and now prosper thanks in large part to tourism.
+For instance, they reject government resettlement of the 1950s-1970s.
+They now survive and prosper thanks in large part to tourism.
 Today, 11 charming, old-world towns dot these tranquil, rocky shores.

 On Fogo Island, there exist countless adventure, cultural engagement & wellness opportunities to immerse yourself in, a true travel gem.
 Even the Flat Earth Society believes this rugged land to be one of earth’s four corners.
 Take a peek…

 Getting to Fogo Island is easy.
 From Gander International Airport, take a 45-minute drive north on Route 330 for 83 km (52 miles) to the Farewell Ferry Terminal.